JJMingG/OPSys_Proj/README.md

         arguments.
       - This shell compensates for more than 3 pipelines.
       - io function assumes that pid will be no greater than 10 digits
-      - Execution function assumes first argument (cmdline[0]) is the command
       - For background processing, the & is assumed to have a space before or after it, meaning that it is tokenized by itself.